 Setback.
 Injury.
 Illness.
 For the fifth time walking has been taken away.
 And this is where I am.
 Again.
 M visions of putting Baby in a carrier and walking the town have faded.
 The stroller that was ready in the entry was put downstairs.
 Any attempts with either have caused serious pain and problems.
 I am devastated.
 And angry.
 I can’t be the active mom I wanted my baby to have.
 I can’t show him all the beautiful places I love.
 I am facing another medical setback, one that was not necessary and could have been avoided.
 Perhaps this is what causes the anger.
 What am I to do?
 This time was the breaking point.
 I allowed the disappiontment to fester.
 I dwelled on anger towards the lack of skill and care during delivery and after.
 I mourned the loss of beautiful fall days that I had to stay inside.
 I felt guilt that my baby couldn’t attend playgroups and outdoor events because I was too weak and in too much pain to move.

 But, this anger and guilt are not conducive to healing.
 I picked myself up just before spiralling into depression.
 I had lost the outdoors before, I could do it again.
 I was going to walk again.
 I began researching.
 I have found physiotherapy specialists.
 I have come to terms with resting.
 If I rest now I will be walking by spring.
 If I push it now, permanent damage will result.
-Writing a letter of complaint and launching an investigation is not going to help.
-It will just keep the story alive.
 I want to write a new story.
 I want to heal.
 I want to only relay the good parts.
 The part of a healthy baby boy entering the world.
 The part about a husband and grandmas staying round the clock for weeks to love and nurture Baby and me.
-Now Copper, well, he was angry and depressed, too.
+Now Copper, well, he was angry and depressed.
 He lied in bed with me.
 Each morning he would jump up expecting me to grab his collar and go.
 But there was no movement.
 My husband has taken over the walks with Copper.
 Copper is still mourning but mostly out of jealousy over my new baby, who has dethroned his position.
 But I am doing what worked before.
 I am pursuing treatments.
 I am meditating and pouring over photos of my previous walks and turning these into prayers.
 I will walk again.
 I will be outside.
 My baby will have an active mother who explores and plays outside.
 And Copper will be given his human mother back.